ccperkins/FeSimpleGeoProx/README.md

 ## USAGE ##

 Construct an instance of this and give it a collection of GeoObject instances (See GeoObject).
-A GeoObject is a set of coordinates (LatLng) and a user-given object, and a key.
+A GeoObject is a set of coordinates (LatLng) and a user-given object.

 ### Example ###
 1. Obviously, as a prospective user of this, you already have a source (database, file, collection) of geographical objects, in some class you've written, and obviously they all have geographical coordinates.